mercurywave/hefe/help/function.md

 Given a map as the input stream, returns an array of keys of the map.

 Given an array, returns the keys of the array ([0,1,2,...]).

+### sortBy
+This subroutine takes an array.
+For each element, you give the element a score via the inner scope, and the final output will be sorted by the score you gave it.
+Higher scores will sort to a higher index.

+["ccc", "bb", "a", "dddd"]
+sortBy
+	length
+// ["a", "bb", "ccc", "dddd"]

+// TODO: this doesn't work
+[4,3,1,2]
+sortBy
+// [1,2,3,4]

+### sumBy
+This subroutine takes an array.
+For each element, you give the element a score via the inner scope.
+The final output is the total of all scores.

+["ccc", "bb", "a", "dddd"]
+sortBy
+	length
+// ["a", "bb", "ccc", "dddd"]

+### map
+This subroutine expects an array.
+Each element of the array is processed by the inner scope, with that processing being returned into an array at the end.

+[1,2,3,4]
+map
+    stream + 1
+// [2,3,4,5]

+### filter
+This subroutine has you evaluate each element in the inner scope.
+For each element, process a boolean value to determine whether the element should be included in the final output.

+[1,2,3,4,5]
+filter
+    modulo(2) = 0
+// [2,4]

+### pivot
+Given an array, create a map that groups elements into a map.
+In the inner scope, calculate a key which will be used for clustering.

+[1,2,3,4,5]
+pivot
+    modulo(2)
+//{
+//  0 : [2,4],
+//  1 : [1,3,5]
+//}

+### do
+This subroutine simply passes through the input and outputs the work of the inner scope.
+It might be useful for code organization in some cases.

+### exit
+Halts script execution immediately, similar to entering debug mode on a line.